Click to Skip Ahead

 It’s an instinct shared by many pet owners.
 You’re enjoying a food you like, and your pet also wants a piece.
 It’s hard not to give in to the temptation and give your furry friend a bite.
 After all, if it’s safe for you, it’s safe for them, right?

 Unfortunately, the truth is that’s not always the case.
-Plus, we often eat plenty of foods that aren’t good for us.
-Our bodies have mechanisms that can cope with processed foods, but our pets do not.
+Plus, we often eat plenty of foods that aren’t good for us, either.

 No, You Shouldn’t Feed Your Cat Hot-Dogs!

 While a hot dog might seem like a harmless treat, they contain ingredients that are far from ideal for our furry friends.
-They generally have very high levels of sodium, fat, and artificial additives that can easily disturb your cat’s digestive system and cause an upset stomach, not to mention the potential long-term health risks associated with weight gain from eating such calorically dense food.
-Some hot dogs also contain additional spices and seasonings, such as onion or garlic, that can be toxic to cats even when consumed in small amounts.
+They generally have very high levels of sodium, fat, and artificial additives and preservatives that can easily disturb your cat’s digestive system and cause an upset stomach, not to mention the potential long-term health risks associated with weight gain from eating such calorically dense food.
+Some hot dogs also contain additional spices and seasonings, such as onion or garlic, that are toxic to cats when consumed in certain amounts.
 In general, processed human foods should be kept away from felines and you should focus on feeding your cat appropriate foods that meet their nutritional needs.

 But, Aren’t Cats Carnivores?